 Overview:

-The production assistant is the jack of all trades and as such will be called upon to do a variety of work.
-From shooting, to sound, to editing, to sweeping the floor and running errands, the PA must be ready to do whatever they are called upon to do, and to do it with a great attitude.
+The production assistant (PA) is the jack-of-all-trades and as such will be called upon to do a variety of work from shooting, to sound, to editing, to sweeping the floor, and running errands.
+The PA must be ready to do whatever they are called upon to do, and to do it with a great attitude.

 Specific Duties: